kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
 - The `PodGroup` is in the Job’s namespace
-- It has a controller `ownerReference` pointing to this Job
 - Its `spec.podGroupTemplateReference.workloadName` equals the name of the `Workload` for this Job.

 #### Controller Workflow

+The Job controller attempts to create `Workload` and `PodGroup` only when the Job has no pods associated with it (no active or terminal pods owned by the Job).
+If the Job already has one or more pods, the controller only discovers and uses existing `Workload`/`PodGroup` if any and does not create new ones.
+This rule is important for correctness when the controller restarts or is upgraded in the middle of the workflow (i.e., after creating `Workload` but before creating `PodGroup` or pods).
+On the next sync, the controller will find the existing objects via informers/listers and continue.

 The controller discovers or creates `Workload` and `PodGroup` as follows:

+1. If the Job already has pods (pods owned by this Job), skip creation.
-1. Look up `Workload`(s) in Job’s namespace whose `spec.ControllerRef` points to this Job.
+2. Look up existing `Workload`(s) in Job’s namespace whose `spec.ControllerRef` points to this Job.
 If the `Workload` was created by the Job controller, it also has a controller `ownerReference` pointing to this Job (`controller: true`)
-  - If none found, create one with `ownerReference` and `spec.ControllerRef` pointing to this Job
+  - If none found, create a `Workload` with `ownerReference` and `spec.ControllerRef` pointing to this Job
   - If more than one, treat as ambiguous and fall back (update a condition or trigger an event)
   - If exactly one, that’s the `Workload` for this Job.
 No changes to its `ownerReference`

-2. When creating a new `Workload`, determine the appropriate scheduling policy and create the `Workload` object with the determined policy based on Job configuration:
+3. When creating a new `Workload`, determine the appropriate scheduling policy and create the `Workload` object with the determined policy based on Job configuration:
   - `GangSchedulingPolicy` with `minCount=parallelism`: when `parallelism > 1` and `completionMode: Indexed` and `parallelism = completions`
   - `BasicSchedulingPolicy`: in all other cases, including
     - `parallelism = 1`
     - `completions` no equal to `parallelism`
     - `completionMode` is not `Indexed` (non-indexed Jobs)

-3. Look up `PodGroup`(s) in Job’s namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the `Workload` for this Job.
+4. Look up `PodGroup`(s) in Job’s namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the `Workload` for this Job.
 If the `PodGroup` was created by the Job controller, it has two ownerReferences; the Job controller and the `Workload` object
-  - If none found, create one with `ownerReference` to Job, `spec.podGroupTemplateRef` to that `Workload`
+  - If none found, create a `PodGroup` with ownerReference to `Job` with `controller: true` and another ownerReference to the `Workload`
   - If exactly one, that’s the `PodGroup` for this Job.
 No changes to its `ownerReference`
   - If multiple PodGroups, fall back as it's not supported in alpha

-4. Execute existing pod management logic to create pods, include `workloadRef.podGroupName` in the pod spec to associate pods with the `PodGroup`.
+5. Execute existing pod management logic to create pods, include `schedulingGroup.podGroupName` in the pod spec to associate pods with the `PodGroup`.

 Note that the controller will not update the `Workload` or `PodGroup` objects if they already exist.

 The controller will require additional informers and listers for `Workload` and `PodGroup` objects.
-Both `Workload` and `PodGroup` are automatically garbage collected when the `Job` is deleted.
+Both `Workload` and `PodGroup` are automatically garbage if they were created by the job-controller and the corresponding Job is deleted.

-If the `Workload` was created by someone else and the scheduling policy was set to `GangSchedulingPolicy` while it shouldn't (and vice versa) or other cases that controller doesn't expect, the Job controller will treat that as an opt-out, the `Workload` and `PodGroup` objects will be ignored and the Job will continue to work with normal workflow.
-A condition or event should be triggered to inform the user.
+If the `Workload` was created by another actor (i.e. JobSet, User creates a `Workload` with `BasicSchedulingPolicy` to opt-out of gang scheduling), the Job controller respects and uses it and its associated PodGroups.
+It does not treat that as an opt-out.
+The Job controller uses the discovered `Workload` and PodGroup when creating pods.
+The Job controller falls back (ignore the discovered `Workload` and `PodGroup`) when the discovered `Workload` has an unsupported structure (for alpha, when the number of `PodGroupTemplates != 1`).
+In that case, a condition or event should be triggered to inform the user.

 #### Object Creation Order

 The Job controller creates objects in the following order so that references point to existing objects and to satisfy any API validation that `Workload` exists before `PodGroup` is created.
 The order is as follows:
 1. `Workload` object
 2. `PodGroup` object that will references the `Workload`
-3. `Pod` objects which will reference `PodGroup` and `Workload`
+3. `Pod` objects which will reference `PodGroup`

-The kube-scheduler waits for `PodGroup` when Pods have `workloadRef`, so scheduling does not depend on this order, the order is for consistency and API validity.
+The kube-scheduler waits for `PodGroup` when Pods have `schedulingGroup`, so scheduling does not depend on this order, the order is for consistency and API validity.

 ### Validation for Parallelism Changes